 Want to know more ?
 Read Matt Hannon’s blog ‘ Why you should go and why youll want to come back in 2020‘

-The 2018 conference will focus on the emerging role of the consumer in the energy system, regarded by many in the industry as one of the big transitional issues of the coming decade, and we welcome submissions aligned to this theme.
+The 2018 conference will focus on the emerging role of the consumer in the energy system, regarded by many in the industry as one of the big transitional issues of the coming decade.

 Selection criteria will be a combination of quality, originality, relevance to the conference theme and for an audience of both practitioners and academics.